What would you do if you could have two passports?

 It depends.
 Having dual citizenship may cause authorities to ask additional questions when deciding whether to grant security clearance to an individual.
 The biggest question for governments is usually: where does that individual’s loyalty ultimately lie?

 Source: What Diplomats Do (2021)

 Can you have citizenship in 2 countries

-Yes, but only if both countries recognize dual citizenship.
+Yes, you can have citizenship in two countries, if both countries of those recognize dual citizenship.

 As the world becomes increasingly unstable, there’s never been a better time to consider getting dual citizenship.